Ni30ksingh/first/README.md

 # first
-this is my first repo.
+This is my first repo.
+Author-Nitish singh